jkeohan/react-intro-to-props/README.md

 #### Using Object Destructuring

-The other shorthand we can use is to update the Child component to create variables based on the key:value pairs in the `props` object.
+The other shorthand we can use is to update the Child components to create variables based on the key:value pairs that are in the `props` object.

+**CardBody**

 Let's update `CardBody` to make use of Object Destructuring.
 Here we use an object as parameter that includes all the prop key names that are being passed down.